Author: Ron Graham

 6 Presenting Your Body a Living Sacrifice

-One may properly regard a person as saved after all the above steps have taken.
+One may properly regard a person as saved who has taken all of those steps.
 However Paul is also concerned that a person not be lost again.
 He encourages the continued "obedience of faith" (Romans 1:5).
 So Paul says, "Present your bodies a living and holy sacrifice, acceptable to God, which is your reasonable service" (Romans 12:1-2).

 Further on, he makes it plain that diligence and perseverance is required (Romans 12:11-12).